victorpy/CarND-Advanced-Lane-Lines/writeup_template.md

 The most difficult problems to solve where the different shadows on the road, the different colors of the road, and the cars that pass very close and could count as a line in the histogram, this could distort the line identification.

-i could improve the line identification in the histogram and also implement a better approach using more the mean values in the image processing.
+i could improve the line identification in the histogram playing with the parameters of sliding windows search.
+Also implement a better approach using more the mean values of fit polynoms and x,y pixels values of the line in the processing of the image processing.
+This could avoid sudden changes in the lines detection, when there are external factors affecting the correct identification of the lines.
+Like i mention before, cars that pass to close to the lines, different colors of the road, and shadows.